eidanyosoy/scripts/README.md

 # Useful Scripts and How to Use Them

-## Interactive menu to update both rclone and mergerfs
+## Interactive menu to update Rclone and mergerfs
 ```
 curl https://raw.githubusercontent.com/eidanyosoy/scripts/master/mergerfs-rclone-update.sh | sudo bash
 ```